ryanczm/Analytic-Musings/notes/fa/fa.md

 ## Results Betting

 The traditional sports betting avenue.
 What models can we use?
-Regression, tree, bayesian.

 Andrew Mack wrote some books on sports betting.
 Worth looking into.

-He wrote Statistical/Bayesian Models for Sports Betting in Excel and R.
+Some ideas:

 * Previous H2H, scores & xg - Idea being previous H2H should give some signal.
 Problem - past circumstances were different!
 * Manager H2H, scores & xg - Idea being managerial effect should give some signal.
 Problem - different teams!
 * Past form, scores & xg - Idea being momentum plays a role.
 * Injuries - Player importance metric scaled by num injuries.
 * Subreddit/community sentiment analysis  - Idea being the teams own fans should have a good idea of their teams performance.
 Problem - how do we extract informed opinions vs noise?
-* Discretionary approach - From reading the subreddit, watching games.
-Problem - concentration and attention!
-You can't do deep research on a high breadth/xs of teams across leagues.
-One is tiring enough!
+* Discretionary approach - From reading sources of informed participants (e.g club subreddits/forums/channels) and understanding the situation.
+The question is, how do you do **fundamental** research in football?